Gayle Forman Talks About Her New Book 'I Was Here' And Why It's a Suicide Book That Isn't About Suicide

 I'm so glad you asked this because it's something I've been thinking about a lot lately.
 The great heartbreaks of my life have always been my friends, mostly my female friends.
 I have had my heart broken so much more by my platonic girlfriends than I ever had by any of my romantic entanglements, and it started when I was 12 and continued into my 30s.
 And it's been such a fraught thing because there was never the language to talk about those relationships, like a friendship is somehow inferior to romantic relationships.
 But these are deeply intimate relationships.
 And I think for a lot of young women, their first loves, no matter what their sexuality is, is their platonic friendships.
 Anything that intense is going to have a fall-out and be messy.

-And you’ve been super busy in the last few years, what’s
+And you’ve been super busy in the last few years, what’s next for you?

 The vacation for me is writing.
 That sounds crazy, but being able to get lost in a story — that is the vacation.
 Right now I'm working on two projects at once, which is something I've never officially done before.
 Though I did do it on the sly with I Was Here, because I wrote it while I was working on Just One Day and Just One Year and I called it my "affair book" because it was this secret, illicit thing.
 I had these two books I was married to, it was all official with contracts and deadlines, and then there was a book I was sneak away and have two delightful hours with.